mseminatore/TeslaJS/README.md

 >parameters including the OAuth token and vehicleID.
 Streaming is not yet emulated.
 It does now track vehicle
 >state changes on the server.
 The web interface does not yet allow for changing vehicle state values.

+Note that at this time the sample uses the [JADE](http://www.npmjs.com/package/jade) templating engine.
+Jade has recently been renamed to [PUG](http://www.npmjs.com/package/pug).
+The sample will be updated in a future release.
+Until then you must explicitly npm install JADE under Express.

 Usage:

     node testla.js [options]